QualiSystems/cloudshell-help/docs/devguide/develop-custom-cloud-provider-shells/app-deployment.md

 - reservation – reservation details

-- connectors – details of any visual connectors between the Cloud Provider App and other endppoints in the sandbox
+- connectors – details of any visual connectors between the Cloud Provider App and other endpoints in the sandbox

 [This Github Sample](https://github.com/QualiSystems/cloudshell-shell-core/blob/36009fdec45134ae38cb9273328b7686be66e553/cloudshell/shell/core/driver_context.py) is by [QualiSystems](https://github.com/QualiSystems)